bnkamalesh/webgo/README.md

 ## Handler chaining

 Handler chaining lets you execute multiple handlers for a given route.
-Execution of a chain can be configured to run even after a previous handler has written a response to the http response.
+Execution of a chain can be configured to run even after a handler has written a response to the http request.
 This is made possible by setting `FallThroughPostResponse` to `true` (refer [sample](https://github.com/bnkamalesh/webgo#sample)).

 ```golang
 webgo.Route{